trinodb/trino/presto-docs/src/main/sphinx/develop/example-http.rst

 Connector: ExampleConnector
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This class allows Presto to obtain references to the various services provided by the connector.
+This class allows Trino to obtain references to the various services provided by the connector.

 Metadata: ExampleMetadata